This post may contain affiliate links. For more information, read my disclosure policy.

 Make the Dough:

 • Place eggnog in a microwave safe measuring cup.
-Heat for 30 seconds in the microwave.
-You want it to be like very warm bathwater.
+Heat for 30 seconds in the microwave, until it reaches between 100-110°F. You want it to be like very warm bathwater.
 (The time you heat it will need to be adjusted depending on your microwave.)
 Add yeast and stir.
-Let it sit for a few minutes.
+Let it sit for a few minutes until the yeast blooms.

 • Place sugar, butter, salt, and egg in the bowl of a stand mixer fitted with the paddle attachment.
 Mix until the butter is distributed throughout the liquids, although it may be chunky.
 Pour in the eggnog/yeast mixture and stir for a few seconds.